Qiong-Hu/Time_Planner/README.md

 # Autonomous Time Management Planner (ATMP)

-Updated: January 26, 2020, by June Hu
+Updated: February 10, 2020, by June Hu

 This task scheduler (a.k.a. time planner) aims to automatically, scientifically schedule various activities for students.